mona-mp/mariadb-k8s/README.md

 &ensp; 2- connector.go:\
 &ensp;&ensp;&ensp;For connecting to database i use [gorm](https://gorm.io/) which is an ORM library for Golang.\
-&ensp;&ensp;&ensp; GORM provides CRUD operations and can also be used for the initial migration and creation of the database schema.\
+&ensp;&ensp;&ensp;GORM provides CRUD operations and can also be used for the initial migration and creation of the database schema.\
-&ensp;&ensp;&ensp;in this file i define two functions :\
+&ensp;&ensp;&ensp;in this file i define two functions :
-- Connect: its open connection to the mysql service.\
+- Connect: its open connection to the mysql service.
-- Migration: this function use gorm AutoMigrate function to automaticly create table.\
+- Migration: this function use gorm AutoMigrate function to automaticly create table.

 &ensp;&ensp;&ensp; I leran about ORM technique from blow:\
   &ensp;&ensp;&ensp; &ensp;[Introduction to Object-Relational Mapping](https://www.youtube.com/watch?v=dHQ-I7kr_SY)